ikvk/ecs_pattern/README.rst

 Advantages
 ========================================================================================================================
+* Memory efficient - Component and Entity use dataclass
+* Convenient search for objects - by entity class and by entity components
-* Weak code cohesion - easy to refactor and expand the codebase
+* Flexibility - loose coupling in the code allows you to quickly expand the project
-* Modularity and testability of logic - easy to test and reuse code in other projects
+* Modularity - the code is easy to test, analyze performance, and reuse
+* Execution control - systems work strictly one after another
-* Following the principles of the pattern prevents you from writing bad code
+* Following the principles of the pattern helps to write quality code
-* Easy to follow Single Responsibility logic
-* Easy to combine entity properties
-* Easy to analyze performance
-* Easy to parallelize processing
-* Easy to work with clean data
+* Compact implementation

 Difficulties
 ========================================================================================================================
-It can take a lot of practice to learn how to cook ECS properly:
+* It can take a lot of practice to learn how to cook ECS properly:
 * Data is available from anywhere - hard to find errors
-* Systems work strictly one after another
-* Recursive logic is not directly supported

 Newbie mistakes
 ========================================================================================================================